35 Out Of 49

 Q1: How do I calculate the percentage from a fraction without a calculator?

 A1: You can estimate the percentage by finding an equivalent fraction with a denominator of 100.
-While this might not be exact, it provides a reasonable approximation.
+Think about it: while this might not be exact, it provides a reasonable approximation.
 For 5/7, you can use long division to find the decimal equivalent (approximately 0.7143) and then multiply by 100%.

 Q2: Can I use a different method to simplify the fraction 35/49?